-Bromine is far less common, but actually very similar to chlorine in a lot of ways with its own unique benefits.
+Bromine is far less common, but very similar to chlorine in a lot of ways with its unique benefits.
 It is also used to sanitize and disinfect swimming pools and spas as a proven alternative to chlorine.
-What are the differences between using Chlorine vs Bromide in a swimming pool?
+What are the differences between using Chlorine vs Bromine for swimming pools and hot tubs?

-• Bromine(Br) a more stable chemical kills contaminants more slowly but for a longer period of time & can help keep H2O chemistry more balanced due to its low pH, meaning less adjustment is needed.
+- Bromine(Br) a more stable chemical kills contaminants more slowly but for a longer period & can help keep H2O chemistry more balanced due to its low pH, meaning less adjustment is needed.

 Chlorine and bromine are the most widely available chemicals used for pool sanitation and treatment.
 Both are halogens and belong to the same chemical family.
 With the following pointers, you will easily understand the significant differences between them.